ericodle/Open-Danio/README.md

   ```

 You have now downloaded the entire project, including all its sub-folders and files.
-(We will avoid using Git this time.)
+(We will avoid using Git commands.)

 ### Step 2: Navigate to the project directory
 Find where your computer saved the project.
 On Linux, it will go to the Home folder by default.